Off-Policy Correction For Multi-Agent Reinforcement Learning: Conclusions

 Thanks to the use of importance weights, \mt{} is highly scalable.
 Furthermore, the convergence properties of our algorithm highlighted by Theorem \ref{thm:fixed_point_theorem_abstract} show that it has not only experimental but also mathematical grounding.

 \begin{acks} We thank Konrad Staniszewski for discussions and experiments in the prequel of this project.

 The work of Michał Zawalski was supported by the Polish National Science Center (NCN) grant UMO-2019/35/O/ST6/03464.
 The work of Henryk Michalewski was supported by the Polish National Science Center grant UMO-2018/29/B/ST6/02959.
 The work of Piotr Miłoś was supported by the NCN grant UMO-2017/26/E/ST6/00622.
 This research was supported by the PL-Grid Infrastructure.
 Some experiments were performed using the Entropy cluster funded by NVIDIA, Intel, the Polish National Science Center grant UMO-2017/26/E/ST6/00622 and ERC Starting Grant TOTAL.
 Our experiments were managed using \url{https://neptune.ai}.
-We would like to thank the Neptune team for providing access to the team version and technical support. \end{acks}
+We would like to thank the Neptune team for providing access to the team version and technical support.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH, PCSS) for providing computer facilities and support within computational grant no. PLG/2021/014561. \end{acks}